Skip to content

 The key issues are foreign exchange and tax residency.
 Moving capital out of mainland China is subject to SAFE (State Administration of Foreign Exchange) controls and the USD 50,000 annual individual quota, so funding a UAE company must follow SAFE rules.
 If you remain a China tax resident, China taxes worldwide income and CFC rules can attribute low-taxed foreign-company profits to you.

 The UAE side is 0% personal income tax and 100% ownership, but confirm SAFE routing and your China tax-residency / CFC position with a Chinese adviser.
-We pair this with a verified all-in price from AED 4,888 and no sales call.
+Compare a published licence-only scenario from AED 4,888, then add a visa scenario if needed; final authority and service costs are itemised in writing after review, before payment.